Instinction (song): Release and commercial performance

 "Instinction" was released on 2 April 1982 and peaked at number 10 on the UK Singles Chart, number 20 in Ireland and number 35 in Australia.
 As with their other successful singles, they were invited to perform it on the British music chart television programme Top of the Pops.

 Music video

 Spandau Ballet resumed their partnership with director Russell Mulcahy for the "Instinction" music video but told him there would be no nightclub setting as they had in the clip for "Chant No. 1", no dwarfs like the ones in "Muscle Bound", no Blitz Kids creations to wear as they began doing with "To Cut a Long Story Short" and no role playing.
-Gary Kemp described what some of them did wear as "early Alpinist/hunter chic; a sort of yodeling Elmer Fudd look", courtesy of the Army & Navy store in Camden.
+Gary Kemp described what some of them did wear as "early Alpinist/hunter chic; a sort of yodelling Elmer Fudd look", courtesy of the Army & Navy store in Camden Town.
 They wanted to just film it in a studio with a simple set and, as Kemp noted, "for the first time, we would be smiling.
-It was time for Spandau Ballet to make a pop video."
+It was time for Spandau Ballet to make a pop video".